shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2023-10-13-spark-prophet.md

 +---+----------+------------+------------+---------+---------+---------+----------+----------+----------+-----------+------------+----+-------+
 ```

-## Preparing data for modeling
+## **Preparing data for modeling**

-Since we don't have any missing data points for this region, let's use it for our model example, let's define a subset `houston_df`
+Since we don't have any missing data points for the **Houston** region, let's use it for our model example, let's define a subset `houston_df`, which will contain only avocado sales data for the **Houston** region

 ```python
 # select houson
 houston_df = sales.filter(f.col('region')=='Houston')
 ```

-Let's select only the relevant features
+Let's select only the relevant features which will be used to train our model

 ```python
 houston_df = houston_df.groupBy(['Region','type','Date']).agg(f.sum('Total Volume').alias('y'))